Tocilizumab: Castleman's disease

 In Japan, tocilizumab is also approved for the treatment of Castleman's disease, a rare benign tumor of B cells.

 Giant cell arteritis

-In May 2017, the FDA approved tocilizumab for giant cell (temporal) arteritis.
+In May 2017, the FDA approved tocilizumab for giant cell arteritis.

 Cytokine release syndrome

 On 30 August 2017, the FDA approved tocilizumab for cytokine release syndrome, a side effect of CAR-T cell therapies.

 COVID-19

-In June 2021, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for tocilizumab for the treatment of COVID-19 in hospitalized people aged two years of age and older who are receiving systemic corticosteroids and require supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).
+In June 2021, the US Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for tocilizumab for the treatment of COVID-19 in hospitalized people aged two years of age and older who are receiving systemic corticosteroids and require supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).
 The FDA approved tocilizumab for those indications in December 2022.

 Adverse effects

 The most common adverse effects observed in clinical trials were upper respiratory tract infections (more than 10% of patients), nasopharyngitis (common cold), headache, and high blood pressure (at least 5%).
 The enzyme alanine transaminase was also elevated in at least 5% of patients, but in most cases without symptoms.
 Elevated total cholesterol levels were common.
 Among the less common side effects were dizziness, various infections, as well as reactions of the skin and mucosae like mild rashes, gastritis and mouth ulcer.
 Rare but severe reactions were gastrointestinal perforations (0.26% in six months) and anaphylaxis (0.2%).